Center for Constitutional Rights: History

-Amicus Brief in Glik v.
-Cunniffe, et al. (2011) On January 25, 2011, CCR submitted an amicus brief on behalf of Glik and several Copwatch groups.
-The essential argument is that recording police activities by individuals or organizations within a community is protected by the First Amendment.
-In September 2011, the judge ruled in favor of Glik stating that his First Amendment rights had been violated.

-Aref, et al. v.
-Holder, et al. (2010) This case, filed on March 30, 2010, challenged policies and conditions of experimental state prisons in Indiana and Illinois.
-One year later, the court partially dismissed the case, but allowed the CCR to pursue procedural due process and retaliation claims.
+As of 2024, CCR's issue areas are: abusive immigration practices, corporate human rights abuses, criminalizing dissent, discriminatory policing, drone killings, government surveillance, Guantanamo, LGBTQI persecution, mass incarceration, Muslim profiling, Palestinian solidarity, racial injustice, sexual and gender-based violence, and torture, war crimes, and militarism.

 Notable cases

 Dombrowski v.
-Pfister, 380 US 479 (1965): The CCR's first major case was a successful suit against the Louisiana Un-American Activities Committee to challenge the use of state anti-subversion laws to intimidate civil rights workers.
+Pfister (1965): The CCR's first major case was a successful suit against the Louisiana Un-American Activities Committee to challenge the use of state anti-subversion laws to intimidate civil rights workers.
 CCR won the case in the Supreme Court, which ruled that such intimidation had a "chilling effect" on First Amendment rights and was therefore unconstitutional.

-Chicago 7, (1969): CCR attorneys William Kunstler and Leonard Weinglass defended the "Chicago 8," a group of social movement figures arrested following the 1968 Democratic National Convention demonstrations and consequent police repression.
-The eight defendants: including David Dellinger, Rennie Davis, Tom Hayden, Abbie Hoffman, Jerry Rubin, and Bobby Seale, were anti-war, civil rights and human rights activists, and Students for a Democratic Society and Black Panther Party members.
-The eight were found not guilty of their conspiracy charges, but five were found guilty of crossing state lines to incite a riot.
-The Center appealed and ultimately overturned these charges, based on the judge's bias and the refusal of the court to screen jurors for possible cultural and/or racial bias.
+United States v.
+Dellinger (Chicago Seven) (1969): CCR attorneys William Kunstler and Leonard Weinglass defended a group of demonstrators arrested following the 1968 Democratic National Convention demonstrations and consequent forceful police response.
+The original eight defendants, David Dellinger, Rennie Davis, Tom Hayden, Abbie Hoffman, Jerry Rubin, and Bobby Seale, were anti-war, civil rights and human rights activists, and Students for a Democratic Society and Black Panther Party members.
+Seale's case was declared a mistrial and severed.
+The remaining seven were found not guilty of their conspiracy charges; five were found guilty of crossing state lines to incite a riot.
+CCR appealed and those charges were overturned.

 Abramowicz v.
-Lefkowitz, (1972): Abramowicz challenged New York state laws that restricted abortion, and served as a model for challenges to similar laws in other states.
-This case marks the first instance of challenge to abortion statutes being argued by women plaintiffs in terms of women's right to choice rather than a doctor's right to practice.
+Lefkowitz (1972): CCR'S Nancy Stearns challenged New York state laws that restricted abortion, and served as a model for challenges to similar laws in other states.
+This case marks the first instance of challenge to abortion statutes being argued by women as the plaintiffs in terms of women's right to choice rather than a doctor's right to practice.

 Monell v.
-Department of Social Services, 357 F.Supp.
-1051 (1972): This case began as a challenge to New York City's forced maternity leave policies.
+Department of Social Services (1972): This case began as a challenge to New York City's forced maternity leave policies.
 Its resolution created a precedent that established local government accountability for unconstitutional acts and created the right to obtain damages from municipalities in such cases.
 Since 1978, this precedent has been used by lawyers and non-profits as a tool to challenge police misconduct, civil rights violations, and other local unconstitutional acts.